Rana El Nemr: The Olympic Garden (2008–2009, 2009, 2012)

 Rana El Nemr's Olympic Garden is a site-specific project that investigates the transformed urban space behind Cairo's Egyptian Olympic Centre, where the Al-Ahram Coop Complex once stood before being destroyed in a mysterious fire in 2007.
 The project explores the survival, social dynamics, and intricacies of life in this space, situated between the upper-middle-class neighborhood of New Maadi and the informal Arab Al-Basateen area.
 Bordered by barricades covered in graffiti expressing the voices of the trapped residents, the site embodies a tension between renewal and marginalization.
 El Nemr's work combines photography, texts, and conversations to reflect on the meaning of living and experiencing the city.
 She describes her project as an exploration of “a specific location with significant geographic importance—a place where a mysterious fire erased life,” examining the survival strategies and complexities of this transient space.

 This project exists in three chapters.
-Olympic Garden #1 consists of three 3-channel, still-image loops made of sound and text, each one between seven to nine minutes in length.
+Olympic Garden #1 consists of three 3-channel, still-image loops made of sound and text, each one between seven and nine minutes in length.
 The varying lengths of each of the three slow loops allows the viewer to see different combinations of image, sound, and text.
 Olympic Garden #2 is a sculpture made of photographs printed on translucent paper that show drawings, writing, and other marks on a wall that separates the garden of the Egyptian Olympic Centre from the houses of the garden's users.
 Olympic Garden #3 is an assemblage of video and still photography from the same site.
 Olympic Garden #1 (2008–2009) and Olympic Garden #2 (2009) have been exhibited as part of several group exhibitions, and Olympic Garden #3 (2012) was featured in El Nemr's 2014 solo exhibition Assembled in Streams of Synonyms.